Asantwa/Asantwa/README.md

 <h1 align="center">Hello 👋🏾, I'm Asantwa Smith</h1>
 <h3 align="center">A driven developer pushing the boundaries of education.
-Currently, I'm strengthening my Python, React and AI skills through projects.
-By continuously learning the skills I need I'm one step closer to becoming a Software Engineer.
+Currently, I'm strengthening my Python, Data Science and AI skills through projects.
+By continuously learning the skills I need I'm one step closer to becoming a great Software Engineer.
 I aspire to help shape the digital future!</h3>

-- 📓 I’m currently learning **Swift, Data Structures and Algorithms and React**
+- 📓 I’m currently learning about **Data Structures & Algorithms and LLMs**

 - 👩🏾‍💻 All of my projects are available at [https://github.com/Asantwa](https://github.com/Asantwa)